cyberrrange/De-AntiFake/PhonePuRe/robustness_eval/README.md

 - `BPDA`: Set to `True` for the "BPDA" adaptive strategy from the paper.
 - `diffusion_type`: Use `sde` (with `defense_method=DDPM`) for the "Adjoint" adaptive strategy from the paper.
 - `eot_size`: The number of random transformations for the EOT attack.

+Before running, please modify the paths (e.g., `DEANTIFAKE_ROOT`) inside the shell scripts to match your local environment.